qooxdoo/qooxdoo/docs/development/compiler/README.md

 Now use your favourite web browser to open the `compiled/source/index.html` - that's it, your first Qooxdoo application is working!

 (BTW did you see that first command had `--noninteractive`?
-That just means to take the defaults; if you miss it off, then `qx` will just ask you a series of questions about how you want your new application to look like.
+That just means to take the defaults; if you leave it off, then `qx` will just ask you a series of questions about how you want your new application to look like.
 Try it :) )

 `qx compile` incorporates Babel and will transpile your code from the latest ES6 (or ES7 etc) into ES5 that works across all web